 Yes.
-Places are still available for the 24-hr, the 24-hr relay, the 12-hr and 100km races.
-Entries will close on June 3 at midnight.
+Places are still available for the 24-hr and the Team Relays.
+Entries will close on June 2 at midnight.
 If the races are filled before then a waiting list will be started.

 Is this the same venue as the World 24-Hr Championships in 2017?

 Yes it is.
 42 nations attended and one world record, 3 World Masters Records and 3 National records were set.

 Can anyone enter?

 Yes.
 Entries are welcomed from across the globe.

 Can I enter the AAI National 24-Hr Championship?

 To qualify for the championship you must be a registered member of an affiliated athletics club north or south.
 To be crowned National Champion, distances of 200k(men) 180k(women) will need to be achieved.
 Age-Group winners will be re recognised .